Estimated in-service Date: December 2018

 Estimated length: 20 miles

 The majority of the proposed transmission line route follows an existing 115 kV transmission line.
 We will replace the existing 115 kV transmission line and structures with new single pole steel structures that will carry both the new 230 kV transmission line and the existing 115 kV line.
-North Prairie Township, located on the western side of McHenry County, has an ordinance requiring utilities to be built on section lines, therefore the proposed route deviates from the existing transmission line and follows section or half section lines in North Prairie Township for approximately 4.2 miles.
-In addition, approximately 1.2 miles of new 115 kV transmission line will be constructed along a new right-of-way to connect the new Magic City Substation to our existing electrical grid in the City of Minot.
+In North Prairie Township, the proposed route deviates from the existing 115 kV transmission line for approximately 4.2 miles and will be located in new right-of-way.
+In addition, approximately 1.2 miles of new 115 kV transmission line will be constructed along a new right-of-way to conenct the new Magic City Substation to our existing electrical grid in the City of Minot.

-Upon approval of all permits, we intend to begin construction in the fall of 2017.
-The estimated $21 million project has an estimated in-service date of December 2018, with removal of the existing 115 kV transmission line in the spring of 2019.
+Construction of the Magic City Substation and transmission line began in october 2017.
+The estimated $49 million project has an estimated in-service date of December 2018, with removal of the existing 115 kV transmission line set to take place in the spring of 2019.

 We filed an application for a Certificate of Corridor Compatibility and Transmission Facility Route Permit with the North Dakota Public Service Commission (ND PSC) in March, 2017.
+The Commission approved the Route Permit and Certificate of Corridor Compatibility on October 4, 2017.
 You can view the filing on the ND PSC website (external website) by searching case number PU-17-102.
 A Certificate of Convenience and Necessity (CCN) was issued by the ND PSC on January 4, 2017.
 You can view the regulatory filings on the ND PSC website (external website) by searching case number PU-16-644.

 Additional Resources & Maps